lambdacdm/homepage/README.md

   Supervisor: Associate Prof. Xiaoming Du

-  In the seminar, we read the book *Riemann Surface* by Simon Donaldson and reported what we learned regularly.
+  We read the book Riemann Surface by Simon Donaldson in the seminar and reported what we learned regularly.
 We gained a basic understanding of Riemann Surfaces, including rudiments of manifolds, algebraic topology, and the uniformization theorem.

+ ## Skills

+**Pure Math**

+**Programming** C++, python, mathematica, latex.
+See my [github homapage](https://github.com/lambdacdm).

 <!-- ## Research Interest